MellowNight/AetherVisor/README.md

 AetherVisor: AMD-V memory hacking library
 =========

 AetherVisor is a minimalistic type-2 AMD hypervisor that provides a memory hacking interface.
-Add

-Here is an overview of how AetherVisor's features are implemented, along with a description with : https://mellownight.github.io/2023/01/19/AetherVisor.html.
+Here's how AetherVisor's features are implemented: https://mellownight.github.io/2023/01/19/AetherVisor.html.

 In the writeup, I mentioned multiple potential bugs that I wrote band-aid solutions for.
 If you experience any of these bugs, feel free to open an issue and propose a fix.